 Vegetarian Pulled Pork

 - 40 ounces canned jackfruit, packed in water, drained

 - 1 tablespoon olive oil

 - 2 tablespoons chili powder, adjust for desired heat

 - 2 tablespoons brown sugar

 - 1 cup bbq sauce, see notes

-Add the remaining ingredients and continue to sauté over medium heat for 10-15 minutes.
+- Add the remaining ingredients with the exception of the bbq sauce.
+Continue to sauté over medium heat for 10-15 minutes.
 Stir often because brown sugar will burn easily.